10 Things you need to know before travelling to Lençóis Maranhenses in Brazil

 Have you seen those incredible turquoise blue lagoons in the heart of a desert?
 Maybe you’ve seen them on Instagram or in travel videos on Youtube.
 Ever wondered where they are?

-This 10 things you need to know list is to prepare your every sense, from the reality of how you will feel to what you will see and what to bring for one of the most challenging adventures yet.
+If you’re not afraid of a challenge then here are 10 things you need to know before trekking to the lagoons of Lençóis Maranhenses.
+This list will prepare your every sense, from the reality of how you will feel, to what you will see, and what to bring for one of the most testing adventures yet.

 1. How to get to Lençóis Maranhenses from Barreirinhas